 The Doctor of Business Administration is intended for professionals who already have an established business career.
 But how can you earn a doctorate while you’re working?
 The answer is: online education.

-Unlike campus-based DBA programs, online DBA programs are designed for working adults.
+Unlike campus-based DBA programs, many online DBA programs are designed for working adults.
 When you enroll in a top DBA program that offers online learning, you can complete the majority of your coursework from home.
-Plus, an online DBA degree allows you to attend class at whatever time of day works best for you.
+Plus, an online DBA degree program allows you to attend class at whatever time of day works best for you.
 It’s this level of convenience and flexibility that makes an online DBA such a good choice if you have a full-time job and established career.

 The business world needs top-level talent in leadership roles.
 Earning a DBA at an online university can put you in position to fill one of those roles.

 Walden University is an accredited institution offering a Doctor of Business Administration degree program online.
 Advance your professional knowledge and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.

 Whether looking for information on programs, admissions, or financial aid, we're here to help.

 Fill out the form and we will contact you to provide information about furthering your education.

 Please use our International Form if you live outside of the U.S.